-Given the AJGA’s history as an incubator of talent, it only seems fitting that its most notable alumni is the driving force behind the success.
+Given the AJGA’s history as an incubator of talent, it only seems fitting that its most notable alumni was the driving force behind the success.
 Phil Mickelson played AJGA golf from 1985-1989 – posting 12 victories in 26 events – the most individual career boys titles in AJGA history.
 He’s also the first AJGA alum in the World Golf Hall of Fame.

 Mickelson’s Valley connection goes back to his college days at ASU.
 After turning pro, he became an ambassador for Grayhawk and still sports the club’s logo on his bag.
 The Captain of the Club, Del Cochran, and Mike Kennedy are both members of The Thunderbirds, the civic-minded organization behind the WM Phoenix Open.
 Together they hatched a plan to host a world-class competition with unparalleled hospitality, thereby creating the ultimate “players” event.